• Skip to primary navigation

 Ready to dive in and save your baking masterpiece?

-Potato starch is a versatile ingredient that is commonly used as a thickener, binder, or coating in various recipes.
+Potato starch is a common ingredient used as a thickener, binder, or coating in various recipes.

 However, if you find yourself without potato starch or need a substitute due to dietary preferences or availability, there are several alternatives that can provide similar characteristics.